 The businesses within the proposed BID area identified as being liable for the BID levy must vote in favour of the BID before it can be established.

-For the BID to be successful, there must be a minimum of 25 per cent turnout by the number of businesses and by combined rateable value.
-Of those that vote, over 50 per cent by number and 50 per cent by combined rateable value must vote in favour of the BID.
+For the BID to be successful, there must be a minimum of 25% turnout by the number of businesses and by combined rateable value.
+Of those that vote, over 50% by number and 50% by combined rateable value must vote in favour of the BID.

-BIDs have a maximum duration of 5 years but have the opportunity to renew by a further ballot.
+BIDs have a maximum duration of five years but have the opportunity to renew by a further ballot.